 Exploring new crafts, hobbies, or art forms can be an amazing tool for self-care because it facilitates quiet reflection.
 Studies have also shown that participating in these activities is great for stress-reduction and improving cognitive function.

-Ways to Use Creativity as Self Care
+Ways to Use Creative Exploration as Self Care

 Activities for Self Care